bdeployteam/bdeploy/doc/retypeuser/experts/system.md

 ![BDeploy User Groups](/images/Doc_Admin_User_Groups_Permissions_Add.png){width=480}
 :::

+### All Users Group

+There is a special **All Users Group** that cannot be deleted or deactivated, but its permissions can be edited.
+Every user, both present and future, is automatically enlisted in this group.
+You can make any **Instance Group/Software Repository** effectively public by assigning **READ** permission to **All Users Group** for **Instance Group/Software Repository** of your choice.

 ## Manual Cleanup

 You can use the **Manual Cleanup** page from the **Administration** menu to trigger a manual cleanup of stuff that is not needed any more.
 There is no need to trigger this manually as a job is scheduled that performs the exact same operation every night: